Advertisement

 How long is the wait at Burlington Housing Authority?

-Wait times vary significantly depending on demand, funding, and your priority status.
-National averages range from 6 months to 5+ years.
+Wait times at Burlington Housing Authority depend on demand in Burlington, funding levels, and your priority status.
+With approximately 2,467 assisted housing units, turnover determines how quickly the list moves.
+The most recent status change we tracked was on June 17, 2026 when the RAD list changed from "open" to "closed."
 Families with children, elderly applicants, and disabled individuals may receive priority placement.
 Contact Burlington Housing Authority directly for current estimated wait times.

 Can I apply to other housing authorities while on this waitlist?

 Yes.
 There is no limit to the number of housing authority waiting lists you can join simultaneously.
-Applying to multiple PHAs in your state and neighboring states is strongly recommended to increase your chances of receiving assistance sooner.
-Browse other housing authorities in Vermont.
+There are 8 other housing authorities within 100 miles of Burlington Housing Authority, including Winooski Housing Authority (2 mi), Plattsburgh Housing Authority (18 mi), Vermont State Housing Authority (35 mi).
+Applying to multiple PHAs in Vermont and neighboring states is strongly recommended to increase your chances.
+Browse all housing authorities in Vermont.

 How do I contact Burlington Housing Authority?

 You can reach Burlington Housing Authority by phone at (802) 864-0538.
 Their office is located at 65 Main St, Burlington, VT 05401.
+You can also email them at smurray@burlingtonhousing.org.
 Office hours may vary — call ahead to confirm.

 Burlington Housing Authority Income Limits